What is the latest version of Windows 10? Check the version you have

 The OS Build for Windows 10 version 22H2

-The OS build number changes with each update made by Microsoft to Windows 10.
-This information is helpful for troubleshooting purposes.
+The OS build number is helpful for troubleshooting purposes.
 For example, when you encounter a bug and talk to a tech support engineer, the OS Build is critical to understanding the exact version of Windows 10 you’re using and what updates are necessary to fix the problem.
 You can learn more about the evolution of Windows 10 build numbers from this Windows 10 release information.

 What is the Windows 10 system type?

 This information only tells you whether Windows 10 uses the 32-bit or 64-bit register of the processor.
 Modern processors tend to be 64-bit, and their advantage is they can address and process much more data than 32-bit processors.
-So in most cases, Windows 10 should be 64-bit, which is a good thing.
+In most cases, Windows 10 should be 64-bit, which is good.
+For more information on this topic, I recommend this article on PCMag: 32-Bit vs. 64-Bit OSes: What’s the Difference?

 Did you check what Windows 10 version you have?

-Now you know how to find the Windows 10 version you have and what it means.
-Before closing this article, share your Windows 10 version, edition, and build number with us.
-We are curious to discover the most popular versions and editions with our readers.
+Now you know how to find the Windows 10 version you’re using, what build number you have, which Windows 10 edition, and what all this information means.
+Before closing this article, share your Windows 10 version, edition, and build number using the commenting options available below.
+I would like to know the most popular Windows 10 versions and editions with our readers.